GRACeFUL-project/DSL-WP/2016-03/WP4_DSL_Y1_review.md

     * [D4.3](../deliverables/d4.3/) Translation of concept map descriptions to system dynamics models for the CFP layer (m30)
     * [D4.4](../deliverables/d4.4/) Testing and verification framework for RATs with applications to the CRUD case study (m36)

+## Relation to the state of the art

+* Main focus: applying the state-of-the-art in Domain Specific Languages to the domain of Climate Resilient Urban Design (CRUD).
+* Submitted a paper on "Contributions to a computational theory of policy advice and avoidability" [^policyadvice] which is clearly extending the state-of-the-art.
+* (Re-submitted paper: "Sequential decision problems, dependent types and generic solutions" [^SeqDecProb])

+[^policyadvice]: Paper submitted 2016-01-06 to the Journal of Functional Programming, Special Issue on Dependently typed Programming.
+[Full text pre-print available](http://www.cse.chalmers.se/~patrikj/papers/CompTheoryPolicyAdviceAvoidability_JFP_2016_preprint.pdf).
+Uses dependent types to model constraints, while GRACeFUL uses relations

+[^SeqDecProb]: Pre-print and associated source available at [github](https://github.com/nicolabotta/SeqDecProbs)

 ## Deliverable D4.1

 * 2015-07: [D4.1: Formal description of concept map elements needed for CRUD case study (m6)](../deliverables/d4.1/)